clay-lab/transductions/README.md

 `results/negation-29-06-20-0-neg-1` and `results/negation-29-06-20-0-neg-2`,
 which contain the model's output on these datasets.

+A brief warning: For some reason, there is an as-of-yet unsolved bug in the code which causes testing to not work if more than three tasks are passed in at once, so please only pass three or fewer arguments to the `-t, --task` flag.

 In interactive mode, you don't specify any tasks.
 Instead you enter a Read-Evaluate-Print Loop (REPL) which loads your model and prompts you to enter sequences into a prompt and the model's output will be printed below.
 Sequences